mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 backend never holds keys or funds, rather it coordinates the auction and gives the trade to the winning bidder for on-chain settlement.

-Three sources of liquidity compete on every trade:
+Two sources of liquidity compete on every trade:

 | Liquidity source | How it bids | How it settles |
 |---|---|---|
 | **Off-chain LP** | `POST /bid` with a SEP-53-signed maker order | Settlement contract `fill_*` (signed maker leg) |
 | **Curated facility** | On-chain `quote` from facility aggregator | Router swaps using facility liquidity |

-The backend fetches and ranks all three, the bid with the **best price** wins, and the **RFQ router** settles the winning route in one atomic transaction.
+The backend fetches and ranks prices from both, the bid with the **best price** wins, and the **RFQ router** settles the winning route in one atomic transaction.

 ## 2.2 High-Level Architecture